RishiDeKayne/GetTEBed/README.md

 contigXXX.Unknown.window.te.tab.sum
 ```

-You can then do a simple plot for the produced output using the R script `analyse.Get.TE.Bed.output.R`
+You can then do a simple plot for the output using the R script `analyse.Get.TE.Bed.output.R`